nathaliesommer/PredPrey-HabitatDomains/README.md

 # Description

-Code and data for Orrick et al "Disentangling the role of predator hunting mode, spatial domain size, and habitat complexity: An agent-based examinination of consumptive and nonconsumptive effects", in review at Ecography
+Code and data for Orrick et al "_Disentangling the role of predator hunting mode, spatial domain size, and habitat complexity: An agent-based examinination of consumptive and nonconsumptive effects_", in review at Ecography

 Upon acceptance, this repository will be archived and issued a DOI via Zenodo